 So, what is computer vision syndrome?
 In this article we'll have a look at what it means and what you can do to prevent it.

-What is CVS?
+What is Computer Vision Syndrome?

-The prolonged exposure to the blue light from devices such as tablets, phones, TVs and other similar devices and the constant struggle to focus on them, can cause a wide range of issues for you and your vision.
+Computer vision syndrome (CVS) or digital eye strain refers to an array of vision problems that can arise when we spend a lot of time in front of the screens of various modern devices.
+The prolonged exposure to the blue light from devices such as tablets, phones, TVs and other similar devices and the constant struggle to focus on them can cause eye strain and discomfort.

 What are the symptoms of CVS?

-- dry eyes
+- Dry eyes

-- double or blurred vision
+- Double or blurred vision

 What causes CVS?